Updated May 6th, 2023

-When Opportunity Knocks on the Door – Literally
+When Opportunity Knocks, Open the Door

 “When opportunity knocks, answer the door.”